gchudnov/mindthegap/doc/themes/xdoc/README.md

 /static/xdoc-bundle.min.js
 ```

-That is loaded to the every page.
+This bundle is loaded in the every page.

 ## Links